tuan3w/obsidian-template/README.md

 	- Book: `(Book) product`
 5. Anki card

 - Overtime, you will create new cluster of knowledge.
 You might want to review this topic using  better way than visiting them randomly.
-So [Anki is your friend].(https://aliabdaal.com/spaced-repetition/) .
+So [Anki is your friend](https://aliabdaal.com/spaced-repetition/).
 Creating new anki deck is simple enough:
 	- Add new desk: Add tag about topic in [Spaced repetition plugin setting](https://github.com/st3v3nmw/obsidian-spaced-repetition).
 I prefer this approach more than turning folder name into deck name because it provides more better control.
 	- Add new card: I only used [multiple-line card style](https://github.com/st3v3nmw/obsidian-spaced-repetition/wiki/Flashcard-Types#multi-line-basic) .
 I choose  `[ ](#anki-card)`  as separator because it's invisible in preview mode.
 To add separator, just use template `Create Anki Card` to insert the separator after the first heading of the note.
 By default, `Term` card is an anki card.

 6. Virtual Assistant

 I do explore [Dual assistant plugin](https://github.com/Psionica/dual-obsidian-client).
 I love the works by Paul Bricman.
-AI assistants will be an powerful tools to support us to exploring new ideas in our modern world.
+AI assistants will be powerful tools to support us to exploring new ideas in our modern world.
 Just follow the guide if you want to try it.

 7. Hot keys